 This page provides instructions for completing Phase II Science Programs for all Gemini North and Gemini South instruments.
 It includes submission details and notes of any procedural changes.
 Please read this page carefully!
 Once your Phase II is ready you may find it helpful to read the what to expect once your observations are in the queue page.

-The Phase II deadlines of July 20, 2020 for Gemini North and August 20, 2020 for Gemini South are hard deadlines for all queue, classical, and large programs, including those observing Targets of Opportunity.
+The Phase II deadline of January 18, 2021 is a hard deadline for all queue, classical, and large programs, including those observing Targets of Opportunity.
 Failure to submit a defined program by the Phase II deadline may result in the program being canceled.
 Extensions are granted only in exceptional circumstances and only if requested prior to the deadline.
 The mask design deadlines are more flexible, but we encourage PIs to submit their mask designs and final MOS observations as early as possible.
 PIs requiring MOS pre-imaging should prepare these observations at the very start of the semester.
 In all cases it benefits PIs with early targets to get their Phase II ready early, as some programs will be started before the end of the previous semester, especially persistent Band 1 programs.